-Before even dreaming about repairing something in your new home, you need to focus on the fast credit repair for the mortgage.
 A higher credit score will be your greatest ally in getting you a reasonable mortgage.
-So if you are shopping around for a mortgage, it’s better to try and raise your credit score fast.
-There are some steps that can help you achieve a higher credit score fast.
+So if you are shopping around for a mortgage, it’s better to try and raise your credit score as fast as possible.
+Here are some steps that can help you achieve a higher credit score fast.

 An ideal solution to that is to put all your regular payments, like your utility bills, on automated monthly payment.
 You won’t have to keep continuous track and miss any because of human error, and they won’t be late.

 Manage Your Debt

 The next significant chunk of your credit score is your debt.
 It makes up for 30% of the FICO score.
 The easiest and fastest way to fix it is to pay your credit card debts off in a timely manner.

 An even better approach will be to pay off your credit card as soon as they are charged.

 If your data is pulled mid-month, the current debt might push down your score a bit.
 It’s useful to note that the credit reporting agencies don’t have access to your income information.
 So they use your credit utilization to figure out your debt-related score.